 Skip to Content

-Few other ethical reasons to keep some or all of a tenant’s security deposit include cleaning costs, unpaid bills, and in some cases, a broken lease or nonpayment of rent.
-Besides, some states do not allow landlords to withhold security deposit funds to cover unpaid fines or late fees, and so again, see to it you truly understand the regulations in your location.
+Other legitimate reasons to retain a tenant’s security deposit are cleaning costs, unpaid bills, and sometimes a broken lease or unpaid rent.
+However, some states restrict landlords from using security deposit funds for unpaid fines or late fees, so always be aware of your local regulations.

-When your tenant moves out, you will need to decide on how much of their security deposit will be refunded.
-If the terms of the lease have been met in full, the landlord’s accountability is to return the entire refundable amount of the security deposit to the tenant.
-This refund must be produced and given within a very specific timeframe in many states, usually within 30 days or less.
-If you want to withhold any portion of the security deposit, it is important to include an itemized list of the repairs that were paid for with the funds.
+After your tenant vacates, you need to determine how much of their security deposit will be returned.
+If the lease terms are satisfied, the landlord must return the full refundable amount of the security deposit.
+Many states require this refund to be issued within a certain timeframe, generally 30 days or less.
+When withholding a portion of the security deposit, it is essential to include an itemized list of repairs paid for with the funds.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.